Azure IoT Hub Device Provisioning Service (DPS) support for virtual networks

 • Following established Azure-wide connectivity patterns using private endpoints.

-Common approaches to restricting connectivity include DPS IP filter rules and Virtual networking (VNET) with private endpoints.
-The goal of this article is to describe the VNET approach for DPS using private endpoints.
+Common approaches to restricting connectivity include DPS IP filter rules and virtual networking with private endpoints.
+The goal of this article is to describe the virtual networking approach for DPS using private endpoints.

-Devices that operate in on-premises networks can use Virtual Private Network (VPN) or ExpressRoute private peering to connect to a VNET in Azure and access DPS resources through private endpoints.
+Devices that operate in on-premises networks can use Virtual Private Network (VPN) or ExpressRoute private peering to connect to a virtual network in Azure and access DPS resources through private endpoints.

-A private endpoint is a private IP address allocated inside a customer-owned VNET by which an Azure resource is accessible.
-By having a private endpoint for your DPS resource, you can allow devices operating inside your VNET to request provisioning by your DPS resource without allowing traffic to the public endpoint.
-Each DPS resource can support multiple private endpoints, each of which may be located in a VNET in a different region.
+A private endpoint is a private IP address allocated inside a customer-owned virtual network by which an Azure resource is accessible.
+By having a private endpoint for your DPS resource, you can allow devices operating inside your virtual network to request provisioning by your DPS resource without allowing traffic to the public endpoint.
+Each DPS resource can support multiple private endpoints, each of which might be located in a virtual network in a different region.

 Prerequisites